Diphenhydramine: History

-Diphenhydramine was discovered in 1943 by George Rieveschl, a former professor at the University of Cincinnati.
-In 1946, it became the first prescription antihistamine approved by the U.S. FDA.
+In 1943, diphenhydramine was discovered by chemist George Rieveschl and one of his students, Fred Huber, while they were conducting research into muscle relaxants at the University of Cincinnati.
+Huber first synthesized diphenhydramine.
+Rieveschl then worked with Parke-Davis to test the compound, and the company licensed the patent from him.
+In 1946, it became the first prescription antihistamine in the United States approved by the FDA.

 In the 1960s, diphenhydramine was found to weakly inhibit reuptake of the neurotransmitter serotonin.
 This discovery led to a search for viable antidepressants with similar structures and fewer side effects, culminating in the invention of fluoxetine (Prozac), a selective serotonin reuptake inhibitor (SSRI).
 A similar search had previously led to the synthesis of the first SSRI, zimelidine, from brompheniramine, also an antihistamine.

+In 1975, diphenhydramine was still available only by prescription in the US and required medical supervision.

 Society and culture

+Marketing

+Diphenhydramine is sold under the brand name Benadryl by McNeil Consumer Healthcare in the US, UK, Canada, and South Africa.
+Trade names in other countries include Dimedrol, Daedalon, Nytol, and Vivinox.
+It is also available as a generic medication.

+Procter & Gamble markets an over-the-counter formulation of diphenhydramine as a sleep aid under the brand ZzzQuil.

+Prestige Brands markets an over-the-counter formulation of diphenhydramine as a sleep aid in the US under the name Sominex.

+Cultural impact

 Diphenhydramine is deemed to have limited abuse potential in the United States owing to its potentially serious side-effect profile and limited euphoric effects, and is not a controlled substance.
-Since 2002, the U.S. FDA has required special labeling warning against use of multiple products that contain diphenhydramine.
+Since 2002, the US FDA has required special labeling warning against the use of multiple products that contain diphenhydramine.
 In some jurisdictions, diphenhydramine is often present in postmortem specimens collected during investigation of sudden infant deaths; the drug may play a role in these events.

 Diphenhydramine is among prohibited and controlled substances in the Republic of Zambia, and travelers are advised not to bring the drug into the country.
 Several Americans have been detained by the Zambian Drug Enforcement Commission for possession of Benadryl and other over-the-counter medications containing diphenhydramine.